scipion-em/docs/_sources/docs/user/tutorials/modelBuilding/a062-deepEMhancerSharpening.rst.txt

          -  *Volume Half 2*

-   -  *Input Volume*: Unsharpened unmasked electron density map previously downloaded or generated in .
+   -  *Input Volume*: Unsharpened unmasked electron density map previously downloaded or generated in *Scipion*.

    -  *Input normalization*: We need apply normalization to accomodate the intensity values of the map to the specific range of values of